Off-Road Saigon to Dalat Overview

 This route is around 70% off-road from Ho Chi Minh to Dalat.
 This is enough to break most people.

-On this occasion, I did the route in two days, but it would be better to do in three days.
-Flying from Dalat to Ho Chi Minh saves 7 hours of highway driving, and allowed for an action packed two day off-road route with nearly no road.
-By the end of this drive, we werebegging to be back on hard surfaces!
+On this occasion, I did the route in two days, but it would be better to do it in three days.
+Flying from Dalat to Ho Chi Minh saves 7 hours of highway driving, and allowed for an action-packed two-day off-road route with nearly no road.
+By the end of this drive, we were begging to be back on hard surfaces!

 Passing through areas that few get to see.
 Spectacular farmland and mountain terrain that no one knows exists.
 The roads cut through the middle of nowhere with miles and miles of forestry to either side.
 A truly stunning landscape, but the focus will need to be on the mud and not the surroundings!